usdaud/algotradinglib.github.io/en/pedia/q/quantitative_alpha_generation.md

 High-frequency trading involves executing a large number of orders at extremely high speeds using sophisticated algorithms.
 This type of trading seeks to capture small price inefficiencies often invisible to slower traders.

 ### Sentiment Analysis
-[Sentiment analysis](../s/sentiment_analysis.md) uses natural language processing (NLP) and machine learning to gauge market sentiment from news articles, social media, and other text-based sources.
+[Sentiment analysis](../s/sentiment_analysis.md) uses [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) and machine learning to gauge market sentiment from news articles, social media, and other text-based sources.
 This helps in predicting market movements based on the collective sentiment of market participants.

 ### Risk Parity
 [Risk parity](../r/risk_parity.md) strategies seek to balance risk rather than allocate capital.
 By equalizing risk across various asset classes, these strategies aim to generate more stable returns, thereby enabling more reliable [alpha generation](../a/alpha_generation.md).